Dr. Lana Kashlan shares her knowledge about acne.

 Where do hormones play a role?
 Hormones help regulate oil production.
 Increased androgens cause the oil glands to grow and produce more sebum, hence more pore congestion and increased bacterial growth.

 Lifestyle and environmental factors do contribute to acne formation and severity.
 Some makeup or skin care products may contain oils that can cause breakouts.
-Look for products that say that they’re non-comedogenic, meaning they won’t clog pores.
+Look for products that say they’re non-comedogenic, meaning they won’t clog pores.
 Sleeping in makeup (even non-comedogenic products) can lead to acne.
-So always make sure that you are completely removing your makeup and cleansing your skin.
+So always ensure you completely remove your makeup and clean your skin before going to bed.

-The best treatment for acne depends on your skin condition and the severity and type of acne present, but in general most people need a good skincare routine and prescription medications.
-When the acne is mild or mostly made of blackheads and whiteheads (comedonal type), topical medications like retinoid creams to help unclog the pores may be adequate.
+The best acne treatment depends on your skin condition and the severity and type of acne present.
+Still, most people generally need a good skincare routine and, in severe cases, prescription medications.
+When the acne is mild or predominantly made of blackheads and whiteheads, topical medications like retinoid creams can help unclog pores.

 young girl putting a cream on her face

-Besides antibiotics and topical retinoids, one of the more exciting treatment options for acne is LED light therapy.
-LED therapy works by decreasing the amount of C. Acnes bacteria is present on the skin and also by calming inflammation around the pores.
+Besides antibiotics and topical retinoids, one of the most innovative recent options for acne is LED light therapy.
+LED therapy works by decreasing the amount of C. Acnes bacteria present in the skin and calming inflammation around the pores.

 For my acne patients who have very oily skin, I recommend using the charcoal based mask to help remove impurities from pores.
 Acne creams are by nature quite drying so I recommend the hydrating H2Overdose hyaluronic acid mask with the UFO device to help fight the acne but also to moisturize the skin. -Dr. Kashlan